 NS: The Sales Management team.

-A focus at the moment for us is understanding our metrics at the top of the funnel and forecasting how marketing are performing in relation to the sales team.
-That’s something we look at frequently.
-I’m helping the management team understand what we need from each salesperson to hit our end number and helping them understand how marketing will contribute.
+At Goodlord, I focused on understanding our metrics at the top of the funnel and forecasting how marketing are performing in relation to the sales team.
+That’s something I looked at frequently.
+I was helping the management team understand what we need from each salesperson to hit our end number and helping them understand how marketing will contribute.
 When you look at the sales funnel for inbound versus outbound, they paint two different pictures.

-RB: Your work on tracking marketing efforts through the sales funnel all the way to the end sounds interesting.
+RB: Your work at Goodlord on tracking marketing efforts through the sales funnel all the way to the end sounds interesting.
 It would be great to get some more details on that.

 Where we really want to make an improvement is the way in which marketing leads enter the sales process and also the way we attribute where that lead came from.
 Marketing and Business Development targets can sometimes clash, so it’s important to incentivise correctly.

-Now that we’ve done that, we’re slowly starting to see those KPIs improve.
+Once we did that, we slowly started to see those KPIs improve.
 MQL to SQO conversion has improved, as well as SQO to SAO.
 Why focus the sales team’s effort all on outbound when we can get smarter with inbound?

 RB: Once you have that do you look at where in the opportunity cycle marketing leads are dropping out?